Kista

-Kista Science City is the location where a large portion of the research and development of the world's 4G LTE mobile telephony infrastructure is being developed, a European ETSI standard used worldwide and Kista Science City has been the largest such cluster in Europe for decades.
-A majority is done at Ericsson corporation, with 100,000 employees worldwide, but with its research and worldwide headquarters in the Kista Science City.
+Kista Science City is the location where a large portion of the research and development of the world's 4G LTE mobile telephony infrastructure is being developed, to a European ETSI standard used worldwide.
+A majority is done at Ericsson, with 100,000 employees worldwide, but with its research and worldwide headquarters in the Kista Science City.

 Kista was named after an old farm "Kista Gård", still located in the area.
 The construction of the modern parts were started in the 1970s.
-Most of the streets in Kista are named after towns and places in Denmark, Iceland, Greenland, and Faroe Islands.
+Most of the streets in Kista are named after towns and places in Denmark, Iceland, Greenland, and the Faroe Islands.
 Before the opening of the Mall of Scandinavia, Kista Galleria was the biggest shopping center in the Stockholm region.

 Because of its ICT industries, it became in the 1980s referred to as "Chipsta" and, after Sweden joined the EU in 1995, also as Europe's "Silicon Valley".

+Overview

+Etymology

+Kista got its name sometime in during 1600s and was named after a farmhouse in this area.
+The word Kista historically meant "place where livestock is traded", from the Old Swedish word "kvi", meaning livestock, and "sta(d)", meaning place.

 Economy

 Kista is the largest corporate area in Sweden and important to the national economy.

 The construction of the industrial section of Kista began in the 1970s with companies such as SRA (Svenska Radioaktiebolaget, now a part of Ericsson), RIFA AB (later Ericsson Components AB, and later still Ericsson Microelectronics AB, and now Infineon Technologies), and IBM Svenska AB (the Swedish branch of IBM).
 Ericsson has had its headquarters in Kista since 2003.
+Cellmax is another local company founded and headquartered in Kista.